webfixlab/multiple-products-to-cart-for-woocommerce/readme.txt

 **FEATURES**

 * NEW!
-Better mobile view
+Third-party price customization support
 * NEW!
-Fixed total and filter bar
-* Import and export tables and settings
+Better support for custom themes like Avada, Astra, Bricks, Divi and plugins like YITH WooCommerce Dynamic Pricing & Discounts
+* One of the best mobile view for product table for WooCommerce
+* Multiple product types like simple, variable support
-* Select columns for each table
+* Costom columns for each table
-* Sort table by categories and tags on clicking them
+* Supports default variations with correct attribute ordering
+* Sticky header and total price
+* Add to cart multiple products at once
-* Skip products
+* Pre-selected products and skip products
-* Simple, Variable and Grouped product types supported
-* Works with MULTISITE
+* Works on MULTISITE
 * AJAX & non-ajax add to cart method
 * Truly lightweight and extremely fast, almost no impact on page speed
 * [See all features](https://webfixlab.com/plugins/multiple-products-to-cart-woocommerce-product-table/)